 #4 Create a centralized repository for contract documents for easy access

 Store all contracts and related documents in a central repository.
-This can be in the form of a document management system or a cloud-based platform.
-This ensures that all documents are easily accessible and searchable, and reduces the risk of lost or misplaced contracts.
+It can be in the form of a document management system or a cloud-based platform.
+This centralized repository ensures that all documents are easily accessible and searchable, and reduces the risk of lost or misplaced contracts.

 Also read: Contract Storage: Tips to Store Your Contracts Effectively